ionic-team/ionic-docs/src/content/intro/concepts.md

 ## Navigation

 Traditional websites use a linear history, meaning that the user navigates to a page and can hit the back button to navigate back.
-An example of this is clicking around Wikipedia where the user is simply going forward and backward on the browser's linear history stack.
+An example of this is clicking around Wikipedia where the user is going forward and backward on the browser's linear history stack.

 ### Push / Pop